What is MRAM?

 MRAM (Magnetic RAM) is a memory technology that uses electron spin to store information (an MRAM device is a Spintronics device).
 MRAM has the potential to become a universal memory - able to combine the densities of storage memory with the speed of SRAM, all the while being non-volatile and power efficient.

 Dozens of companies and research groups are developing next-generation MRAM technologies as analysts expect MRAM shipments and revenues to grow quickly in the next few years.
-Objective Analysis and Coughlin Associates for example expects that stand-alone MRAM and STT-MRAM revenues will grow 170X from 2018 to 2029 (with shipments growing faster as prices continue to decrease).
+Objective Analysis and Coughlin Associates for example expects that stand-alone MRAM and STT-MRAM revenues will grow 170X from 2018 to 2029 (with shipments accelerating as prices continue to decrease).

 MRAM can resist high radiation, can operate in extreme temperature conditions, and can be tamper resistant.
 This makes MRAM suitable for automotive, industrial, military and space applications, and these are important segments for MRAM developers.